rokucommunity/rooibos/docs/index.md

 Rooibos will not work if you do not use the brighterscript compiler.
 I have no plans to support any other toolchains.

-Rooibos currently requires brighterscript version 0.52.3 - please use only this version.
-We are working to resolve this issue, so it works with current versions of brighterscript and will have a solution for this limitation, shortly.

 ## You MUST configure vscode ide to use your project's version of bsc compiler

 Either click the select brighterscript button in the bottom right, or add this setting to your `.vscode/settings.json` file: